Ramv4694/Intersightgo/intersight_go/docs/VirtualizationHsmTaskResult.md

 `func (o *VirtualizationHsmTaskResult) UnsetMessages()`

 UnsetMessages ensures that no value is present for Messages, not even an explicit nil
-### GetOperationStatusCode

-`func (o *VirtualizationHsmTaskResult) GetOperationStatusCode() int64`

-GetOperationStatusCode returns the OperationStatusCode field if non-nil, zero value otherwise.

-### GetOperationStatusCodeOk

-`func (o *VirtualizationHsmTaskResult) GetOperationStatusCodeOk() (*int64, bool)`

-GetOperationStatusCodeOk returns a tuple with the OperationStatusCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOperationStatusCode

-`func (o *VirtualizationHsmTaskResult) SetOperationStatusCode(v int64)`

-SetOperationStatusCode sets OperationStatusCode field to given value.

-### HasOperationStatusCode

-`func (o *VirtualizationHsmTaskResult) HasOperationStatusCode() bool`

-HasOperationStatusCode returns a boolean if a field has been set.

 ### GetProgress

 `func (o *VirtualizationHsmTaskResult) GetProgress() int64`